arnasmat/MobilePopmasterr/README.md

 I did the project in the snap of about 4 weeks, half of which I spent on vacation, so progress was not that fast :D </br>

-This was a fun learning project and I learned a lot about Kotlin and Jetpack Compose, although there are definitely a lot of things I could've done better such as implementing tests, writing a better backend and using a database for storing data. </br>
+This was a fun learning project and I learned a lot about Kotlin and Jetpack Compose, although there are definitely a lot of things I could've done better such as implementing tests, writing a better backend and using a database for storing data.
+Also there are certain bugs with projections and google maps that I couldn't figure out a fix for. </br>

 I tried to use as little AI as I could, although I did resort to it for certain UI improvements, cleanups and certain other things </br>